S.U.R.’s Portfolio

 Aalto University

 During the Stop Cutting Arts protest at Aalto University, we invited fellow students to join us to collectively craft a beast through textiles and sewing.
 In the context of a global tendency of neoliberal approaches towards education, we wished to highlight the importance of defending those spaces in which other forms are cultivated.
-The beast is the figure that allows us to embody and explore otherness.
+The beast is the figure that allows us to embody and explore a powerful and wild otherness.

 Through the actions of the collective body, and through threads, needles and textiles we build the beast.
 The assembly of the uncomfortable and the knitting of the terrifying allows us to reflect.
 Together we ask, how can the University move away from its normative position and rather engage with decolonial transformations?